CSIS-iLab/india-states/_analysis/states-update-january-9-2019.md

 **Jharkhand**

-Jharkhand has launched a universal basic income scheme for farmers in the state, paying farmers a total of $7,195 per acre every year to over 2 million small and marginal farmers, at an estimated annual cost of $323.7 million, starting April 2019. **Source:** [Financial Express](https://www.financialexpress.com/economy/universal-basic-income-for-all-jharkhand-odisha-come-up-with-their-own-versions/1430296/)
+Jharkhand has launched a universal basic income scheme for farmers in the state, paying farmers a total of $71.95 per acre every year to the over 2,276,000 small and marginal farmers, at an estimated annual cost of $323.7 million, starting April 2019. **Source:** [Financial Express](https://www.financialexpress.com/economy/universal-basic-income-for-all-jharkhand-odisha-come-up-with-their-own-versions/1430296/)

 **Jammu and Kashmir**